Want the best of MindSets Fitness straight to your inbox? Sign up here.

 The most popular reason that people are tracking their food and drink consumption is that they are on a weight-loss journey.
-Others do it because their doctors or nutritionists requested it.
-Coaches utilize it as an accountability tool.
+Others do it because their doctors or nutritionists requested it and coaches utilize it as an accountability tool.

-Food logging is an incredibly helpful and underutilized tool.
-I use it with all my clients, because I can only create a personalized plan if I know what they are currently doing.
+Food logging is incredibly useful and I use it with all my clients.
+I don’t like to create a personalized plan until I know more about their current eating habits.

 Food Log 101 is about answering all the questions you have to make logging what you eat and drink stay simple.

 It’s really quite simple.
 Track everything that goes into your mouth – all food and all drink.
 Be precise.
 If you have a scale available why not measure how many ounces that bowl of spaghetti really was?
 Did you drink a bottle of water?
 Did you chow down on a big burger with fries?
 Did you add sugar to your coffee?
 How many spoonfuls?

 Log not only the date but also the time you consume your meals.

 The date will help tell us what other events may have been happening around you – birthdays, holidays, your period, a stressful work event…